PaddlePaddle/PaddleDetection/deploy/pphuman/docs/tutorials/attribute_en.md

 - Boots: Yes; No
 ```

-4. The model adopted in the attribute recognition is [StrongBaseline](https://arxiv.org/pdf/2107.03576.pdf), where the structure is the multi-class network structure based on ResNet50, and Weighted BCE loss and EMA are introduced for effect optimization.
+4. The model adopted in the attribute recognition is [StrongBaseline](https://arxiv.org/pdf/2107.03576.pdf), where the structure is the multi-class network structure based on PP-HGNet、PP-LCNet, and Weighted BCE loss is introduced for effect optimization.

 ## Reference
 ```